Isovector spin susceptibility: Isotopic evolution of collectivity in spin response: Framework

 To describe the developed neutron skin and the neutrons pair correlation coupled with the continuum states that emerge uniquely in neutron-rich nuclei, I solve the KSB equation in the coordinate space using cylindrical coordinates $\boldsymbol{r}=(\rho,z,\phi)$ with a mesh size of $\Delta\rho=\Delta z=0.6$ fm and a box boundary condition at $(\rho_{\mathrm{max}},z_{\mathrm{max}})=(14.7, 14.4)$ fm.
 Since I assume further the reflection symmetry, only the region of $z\geq 0$ is considered.
 The qp states are truncated according to the qp energy cutoff at 70 MeV, and the qp states up to the magnetic quantum number $\Omega=23/2$ with positive and negative parities are included.
 I introduce the truncation for the two-quasiparticle (2qp) configurations in the QRPA calculations, in terms of the 2qp-energy as 60 MeV.

-For the normal (particle--hole, p--h) part of the EDF, I employ the SGII functional~\cite{gia81}.
+For the normal (particle--hole, p--h) part of the EDF, I mainly employ the SGII functional~\cite{gia81}.
+To complement the discussion, I use the SkP functional~\cite{dob84} which has a different spin-isospin property to SGII.
 For the pairing energy, I adopt the one in Ref.~\cite{yam09} that depends on both the IS and IV densities, in addition to the pair density, with the parameters given in Table~III of Ref.~\cite{yam09}.
 The same pairing EDF is employed for the $^1S$ pn-pairing in the proton--neutron QRPA (pnQRPA) calculation, while the linear term in the IV density is dropped.
 The effect of the dynamic IS ($T=0$) paring is investigated by changing the strength of the interaction.
 Note that the pnQRPA calculations including the dynamic IS pairing with more or less the same strength as the $^1S$ pairing describe well the characteristic low-lying GT strength distributions in the light $N \simeq Z$ nuclei~\cite{fuj14,fuj15,fuj19}.